OpenSC/pam_p11/README.md

 password  optional    /usr/local/lib/security/pam_p11.so  /usr/local/lib/opensc-pkcs11.so
 ```

+An optional second argument to `pam_p11.so` may be used to check for a specific format when prompting for the token's password.
+On macOS this defaults to the regular expression `^[[:digit:]]*$` to avoid confusion with the user's password in the login screen. pam_p11 uses [POSIX-Extended Regular Expressions](https://man.openbsd.org/re_format.7) for matching.

 ### User configuration via `~/.eid/authorized_certificates`

 A user may create a `~/.eid/` directory and create a file `~/.eid/authorized_certificates` with authorized certificates.
 You can do that via